Use good-natured annuals, perennials and shrubs as the backbone for every planting scheme, advises Val Bourne.

 Polemonium ‘Lambrook Mauve’ is a non-seeding Jacob’s ladder whose soft-lavender flowers have a butterscotch middle.
-This curtseying plant, from the 1960s, perfectly partners terracotta, lily-flowered tulip ‘Ballerina’.
+This curtseying plant perfectly partners terracotta, lily-flowered tulip ‘Ballerina’.

 Many daisies are easy, and shoulder-high sunflower, helianthus ‘Lemon Queen’, lights up August with its darker centred, primrose-yellow flowers.
 Like all sunflowers it faces the sun.
 Place it next to a burgundy cloud of Eupatorium maculatum ‘Atropurpureum Group’ – a superb combination.
 Add in a late-summer golden-yellow daisy such as knee-high Rudbeckia fulgida deamii.